Jacky Wu: Career

 In 1987, Wu started out by taking cameo roles in variety shows.
 He is known for his quick witted humor and open-fire talks, which have attracted both followers and critics.

-In 1998, Wu provided the voice of the dragon Mushu in the Mandarin Chinese dubbed of the Disney animated film Mulan.
+In 1998, Wu provided the voice of the dragon Mushu in the Mandarin Chinese dub of the Disney animated film Mulan.

 Maureen Tcakik of Time Asia described him as the sole Taiwanese entertainer to become a "phenomenon" and "the most popular guy on local television."
 In 2000, Channel V gave him the award "Favorite Chinese Person of the Year".
 In 2001, he had six variety talk shows in Taiwan.

-Jacky Wu currently ranks one of the most popular and richest entertainers in Taiwan.
-Known for his quick witted humor and open fire talks, Wu has for the most part been a showboat of river joy and sensationalism.
-His love life has also been a center of tabloids under the public eye.
-Contemplating whether to retire after he has earned more than enough money, Wu plans to spend more time with his family in the near future.
+Jacky Wu is a Taiwanese entertainer and television host.
+He is known for his quick-witted humor and outspoken style.
+Wu has hosted numerous variety programs and has remained active in Taiwan’s entertainment industry for many years.
+His personal life has received media coverage.
+He has stated that he may consider reducing his workload in the future in order to spend more time with his family.

 Jacky Wu discovered Jay Chou's music score at a singing competition and was impressed with its complexity.
 Wu hired him as a contract composer and paired him with the novice lyricist Vincent Fang.
 Jay Chou then rose up to become a superstar celebrity in the Chinese arena.

 He currently ranks as one of the richest entertainers in Taiwan.
 He had received honorary (non-academic) bachelor's degree from his alma mater – National Taiwan University of Arts for services in the Taiwanese entertainment industry because he never completed his studies in Performance Arts.